majguo/weblogic-on-azure-1/dr-database/README.md

 Follow steps below to disable "Support Global Transaction" for the data source created during the cluster deployment.

 1. Make sure you have signed in to WebLogic Server Administratiion Console for the active cluster.
-1. Locate to "Domain structure > wlsd > Services > Data Sources" in the left naviagation area.
+1. Locate to "Domain structure > wlsd > Services > Data Sources" in the left navigation area.
 Click "Data Sources".
 1. You should see "jdbc/WebLogicCafeDB" listed in the right work area.
 Click "jdbc/WebLogicCafeDB".
 1. Click Transaction > Lock & Edit > Uncheck "Supports Global Transactions" > Save > Activate Changes.
 Wait unitl it completes.